 Alex Schams believes that a well-made bed, first thing in the morning, can be life-changing.
 It’s something he learned from the Marines and it’s tough to argue with that group.

-Blake Bolger’s birthday is November 24th (put that in your calendar) and, as you might expect, she’s celebrated more than one birthday with candles on a pumpkin pie.
+Blake Samuelle’s birthday is November 24th (put that in your calendar) and, as you might expect, she’s celebrated more than one birthday with candles on a pumpkin pie.

 Li Xin, knowing what he knows now, would have escaped to Hawaii prior to the pandemic.
 Working from home would be even better if your home happened to be located in the Islands.